PUQ-sp-z-o-o/WHMCS-Module-Proxmox-KVM/doc/Installation and configuration guide/5-synchronization-of-dns-records.md

 ]
 ```

-<p class="callout info">The script does not return entries that contain errors or are empty.</p>
+>The script does not return entries that contain errors or are empty.

 With this information, you can import DNS records into your DNS server.